codio-content/ThinkJava/.guides/content/computer-programming-compiling-java-programs.md

 The Java compiler is a program named `javac`.
 It translates `.java` files into `.class` files that store the resulting byte code.
 The Java interpreter is a program named `java`, which is short for “Java Virtual Machine” (JVM).
+Try it out by typing `javac code/HelloWorld.java` into the terminal in the bottom-left pane and pressing Enter.

 ![Figure 2.3 The process of compiling and running a Java program.](figs/compiler.jpg)